AmyLamey123/AAMP-Music-Player/README.md

 More music will be added eventually ;)

+Current Credits for the Music
+BFG Division - Mick Gordon (Doom 2016)
+Forget About Freeman - Joel Nielsen (Black Mesa) Hazardous Environments - Kelly Bailey (Half-Life) Hiding the Secrets - Bobby Prince (Doom 1993)
+I Am Alone - They Might Be Giants (Dial-A-Song Direct) I Sawed The Demons - Bobby Prince (Doom 1993)
+Surface Tension 1 - Joel Nielsen (Black Mesa)
+The Imps Song - Bobby Prince (Doom 1993)
+The Only Thing They Fear Is You - Mick Gordon (Doom Eternal) We've Got Hostiles - Joel Nielsen (Black Mesa)
+Who Can It Be Now - Men At Work (Business as Usual)

 This is the tutorial I used to make the visualizer, you should check it out! https://www.youtube.com/watch?v=q-C2RM5OFPw&t=591s